 How to use Oruvail Capsule, Extended Release Pellets 24 Hr (Capsule, ER Hr)

-Take this medication by mouth, usually once daily with a full glass of water (8 ounces or 240 milliliters), or as directed by your doctor.
-Do not lie down for at least 10 minutes after taking this drug.
-If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.
+Take this medication by mouth as directed by your doctor, usually once daily.
+Take this medication with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
+Do not lie down for at least 10 minutes after taking this medication.
+If stomach upset occurs while taking this medication, it may be taken with food, milk, or an antacid.

 Swallow this medication whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 The dosage is based on your medical condition and response to treatment.
 To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose for the shortest possible time.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Discuss the risks and benefits with your doctor or pharmacist.